wilmix8/DOTWEB7.0/README.md

 4)  CHDOLLAR  with  JDollar(JWEB)  Technology...(Here  JDollar(JWEB)  is  focused)

-5)  It  is  used  with  C#  and  Arrow# -  Manufacturing  and  statistics domain
+5)  It  is  used  with  C@  and  Arrow# -  Manufacturing  and  statistics domain

+6)  CHDOLLAR  with  CDollar,Gdollar  (OnlineBills , forms,reports)(we can  use  C# Technology)

 What  are  the  advantages  of  CH$ P.L  over  JSTAR P.L?
 ==========================================================

-CH$  is  used  in  variety  of  remote  webapplication  like  ATM  banking,  biometric,Manufacturing  and  statistics domain,
+CH$  is  used  in  variety  of  remote  webapplication  like  BILLING, FORMS,Reports, ATM  banking,  biometric,Manufacturing  and  statistics domain,

 Reservation  like  bus,train,cinema  ticket,etc.